For a Concentration in Italian:

 Italian language instruction employs a communicative approach that integrates speaking, reading, writing, and listening.
 Courses make use of materials that help students to learn languages not just as abstract systems of grammar and vocabulary but as living cultures with specific content.
 Across the levels from elementary to advanced, a wide range of literary, cultural and multimedia materials, including books, film, and opera, supplement the primary course text.

 The sequence in elementary and intermediate Italian enables students to fulfill the College’s foreign language requirement and thoroughly prepares them for advanced study of language and for literature courses taught in Italian.
 Specialized language courses allow students to develop their conversational skills.
+Elementary and Intermediate courses do not count towards the concentration.

 For highly motivated students, the department offers intensive elementary and intensive intermediate Italian, both of which cover a full year of instruction in one semester.
 Courses in advanced Italian, although part of the requirements for a major or a concentration in Italian, are open to any qualified student whose main goal is to improve and perfect their competence in the language.
 It is recommended that advanced undergraduate students take Stylistics (ITAL UN4000) if they are considering graduate studies in Italian or a career that requires superior command of spoken and written Italian.